-- 1. Check the oil tag on the generator set and change the oil if the viscosity indicated is not appropriate for the temperatures expected. - 2.
+- 1. Verify that the oil viscosity is appropriate for expected temperatures (see Maintaining the Lubrication System) and change the oil if the viscosity is not appropriate for the temperatures expected. - 2.
 Reconnect the starting battery (negative [-] cable last). - 3.
-Replace the air filter element.
-Use new air filter element if it is dirty. - 4.
+Inspect the air filter element.
+Use a new air filter element if it is dirty. - 4.
 Inspect the generator set. - 5.
-Prime the generator set fuel system by positioning the control switch to STOP/PRIME for 30 seconds.
-The status indicator stays on while the pump is on.

-- 6. Start the generator set. - 7.
+If the generator set is a gasoline or diesel model, prime the generator set fuel system by positioning the control switch to STOP/PRIME for 30 seconds.
+The status indicator stays on while the pump is on. - 6.
+Start the generator set.
+There may be smoke and rough operation for a few minutes until the oil from the fogger burns off.
+If the engine does not start, clean or replace the spark plug, which may have been fouled by the fogger. - 7.
 Position the line circuit breaker to ON when the generator set is ready to power loads.